 The capital city Valletta, is a treasure house of art and architecture.
 This city of the Knights remains virtually intact, its streets flanked by palaces and tiny, old-world shops.
 The baroque and fortified city as a world heritage city is very busy during the day with several entertainment places to visit at night.
 During 2018 Valletta was the European capital of culture for the whole year together with Leeuwarden in the Netherlands.

 Mdina was the old capital up to medieval times completely fortified lying on top of a hill where time has stood still with 300 inhabitants.
 Plenty of palaces, churches, cathedral and narrow streets.
 Such a quiet and relaxing diverse location from all the rest.

 Parts of one of the most talked series 'Game of Thrones' season one was filmed at this location.
 You can enjoy a film tour that takes you round some of the locations that were filmed around Malta island.

 The picturesque village of Mellieha is located in the north west of the island on top of a hill overlooking great scenery of the underlying Ghadira sandy bay, landscapes and open sea views.
-In summer it attracts many tourists to stay here and this is the reason why several hotels and apartments are located here.
-The village offers the ideal village lifestyle apart from traditional souvenir shops and good restaurants.
+In summer it attracts many tourists and this is the reason why several hotels and apartments are located here.
+Here you find traditional souvenir shops and good restaurants.

-If you have made up your mind to come over Malta can offer you a very wide selection of accommodation.
+If you have made up your mind to come over, Malta can offer you a very wide range of places where to stay.
 It is made up of numerous hotels, resorts, international hotel chains, B&B, apartments provide high level service for those looking for a quality holiday.